beartype/beartype/README.rst

    # Import the core @beartype decorator.
    from beartype import beartype

+   # Import PEP 585-compliant types to annotate callables with.
+   from collections.abc import MutableSequence

-   # Import PEP-compliant types for use with @beartype.
+   # Import PEP 484-compliant types to annotate callables with, too.
    from typing import List, Optional, Tuple, Union

-   # Import beartype-specific types for use with @beartype, too.
+   # Import beartype-specific types to annotate callables with, too.
    from beartype.cave import (
        AnyType,
        BoolType,